Karshiev/DL_Basics-CIFAR10/README.md

 dataset, we compare various baseline models by utilizing modern data augmentation methods, miscellaneous learning rat e schedulers and carefully designed CNN layers after the baseline model.
 We used EfficientNet as an baseline m odel, which achieved state of the art (SOTA) accuracy on several datasets.
-T his network architecture can be a baseline model for newer architectures and is used as a backbone feature extractor for other downstream tasks such as image segmentation and object detection.
-By initializing model weights trained on ImageNet dataset and implementing modern training recipes we have achieved 97.79 % accuracy on the validation set for now.
+This network architecture can be a baseline model for newer architectures and is used as a backbone feature extractor for other downstream tasks such as image segmentation and object detection.
+By initializing model weights trained on ImageNet dataset and implementing modern training recipes we have achieved **97.79 %** accuracy on the validation set for now.
 This accuracy will be increased and the full code will be uploaded in GitHub until the final report submission deadline.